RootUp/AutoSploit/README.md

 ## Usage

-> bash AutoSploit.sh IP --> For Kali Linux.
+> bash AutoSploit.sh IP --> For Kali Linux

-> sudo bash AutoSploit.sh IP --> For Ubuntu.
+> sudo bash AutoSploit.sh IP --> For Ubuntu

+##ShoutOut

+To the Metasploit Team.